Makes 6 servings

 1 tsp chili powder

-1 tsp greek seasoning (salt, pepper, oregano, msg)
+1 tsp greek seasoning (salt, pepper, onion powder, garlic powder, oregano, msg)

 1/2 tsp cumin